-The method of parsing concepts used in the course of this research was influenced largely from the work of Jerry A. Fodor as presented in The Language of Thought.
+The method of parsing concepts used in the course of this research was influenced largely by the work of Jerry A. Fodor as presented in The Language of Thought.
 In the beginning of the first chapter Fodor sets out to show the validity of a set of arguments.
 These arguments deal with theories of his that together explain various aspects of the human thought process and the way humans choose what concepts relate to each other.
-Fodor proposes several theories that the researcher used as a basis for constructing a language to knowledge mapping.
+Fodor proposes several theories that this researcher used as a basis for constructing a language to knowledge mapping.

 Fodor first states that, “The only psychological models of cognitive processes that seem remotely plausible represent such processes as computational.”
 (Fodor, 1978, p.27) He is making the statement that the process of thought is by nature one of computation.
 The brain weighs the accuracy of concepts as they describe objects or language.
 His second point is that “Computation presupposes a medium of computation: a representational system.”
 (Fodor, 1978, p.27) Here he is making the point that if cognition is a computational process then there must be a medium in which to carry out these computations.
 This medium, he says, is a representational system.
 A representational system is a common theme in cognitive processes.
 It explains that no matter what the situation, people use internal conceptual representations for the real world objects they are interacting with.
 Lastly he states that “remotely plausible theories are better than no theories at all.”
 (Fodor, 1978, p.27) One way this can be interpreted is that having a general idea of what concept is being presented is better than having no idea at all.
 It is also possible that this can lead to a process in which assumptions that are made can be later proven and thus new concepts are learned using assumed relations to known concepts.